GraceXu182/gracexu182.github.io/README.md

 > **2023**

+> - 8/22/2023, presented our work titled "Adaptive time-stepping for learning temporal graph embeddings using transformers" at the ICIAM Workshop on "Mathematics of Geometric Deep Learning" (Tokyo, Japan).
 > - 6/9/2023, gave a keynote talk on “Dynamics in Deep Classifiers Trained with the Square Loss: Normalization, Low Rank, and Generalization” in the MSML conference at ICERM (Providence, RI).
 > - 5/30/2023, presented our work entitled “Temporal stochastic graph embedding based on transformers” in the DOE center “SEA-CROGS” Webinar (Online).
 > - 4/24/2023, our work entitled “Hyperbolic graph convolutional networks: A novel approach to discover aging trajectories and signatures of cognitive decline” was presented in the MIT-MGB AI Cures Conference 2023 (MIT Samberg Center, Cambridge, MA)